 He was charming and entertaining, no doubt.
 But, most people saw him as the weakest one in the category.
 The Academy obviously had a soft spot for an old-fashioned sultry narrative that year.
 I guess they can’t get it right every year, or any year for that matter.

-Just a few short years into her career, Mira Scorvino scooped up an Oscar for Best Supporting Actress for her performance in Woody Allen’s 1995 film Mighty Aphrodite.
+Just a few short years into her career, Mira Sorvino scooped up an Oscar for Best Supporting Actress for her performance in Woody Allen’s 1995 film Mighty Aphrodite.
 She’s done nothing of value since.

 She’s starred in 20 critical duds of movies since that time, and her performance in the film was fine, but Oscar-worthy?
 The trajectory of her career tells you everything you need to know.
-Heinsight is twenty-twenty, I guess.
+Hindsight is twenty-twenty, I guess.

 A Beautiful Mind

 No one is saying that Ron Howard isn’t one of the best directors in the business.
 He’s incredibly reliable, and while his film A Beautiful Mind was fine, it didn’t deserve the Best Picture award OR the Best Director award in 2002.

 Sorry, Ronny, but David Lynch’s Mulholland Drive was also nominated for Best Picture, and Lynch in the Best Director category.
 He would’ve been a much better pick and it would’ve rewarded one of the greatest filmmakers who is constantly snubbed by the Academy.

 Tom Hanks had taken home some hardware from the Academy for the movie Philadelphia in 1993, and then again for Forrest Gump in ’94.
 Many people believe that he stole that gold hardware from John Travolta in Pulp Fiction and Morgan Freeman in Shawshank Redemption, who were much more deserving.
 Sorry, Tom.